 5. Minimize shifting in and out of gear.
 With a calm ocean and confirmed whales in the area, try to minimize how many times the vessel is shifted in and out of gear.
 The cavitation noise when a propeller is first engaged has been shown to attract whales.
 Try a circle haul to avoid engaging the engine.

 6. Modified gear.
-Underwater camera shows animals hesitating to approach line sections that have unusual items attached to it.
+Underwater cameras show animals hesitating to approach line sections that have unusual items attached to them.
 Animals often run the line across their jaw, and items such as flashers restrict this ability.

 7. Use active deterrent devices.
 Although animals adapt quickly to most sounds, the addition of unfamiliar noises seems to deter animal exploration.